thosgood/this-weeks-finds/markdown/251-300/week257.md

-They show that any commutative C*-algebra A in a Grothendieck topos is canonically isomorphic to the C*-algebra of continuous complex functions on the compact, completely regular locale that is its maximal spectrum (that is, the space of homomorphisms f: A \to C).
+They show that any commutative C*-algebra A in a Grothendieck topos is canonically isomorphic to the C*-algebra of continuous complex functions on the compact, completely regular locale that is its maximal spectrum (that is, the space of homomorphisms f\colon  A \to  C).
 Conversely, they show any compact completely regular locale X gives a commutative C*-algebra consisting of continuous complex functions on X. Even better, they explain what all this stuff means.